-- Names are easier for people to remember - Computers may be moved between networks, in which case their IP address will change.
+- Names are easier for people to remember - Computers may be moved between networks, in which case their IP addresses will change. - Services might move between computers, in which case their IP addresses will change.

 The old solution: HOSTS.TXT

 A centrally-maintained file, distributed to all hosts on the Internet